 Tip: and yes.
 There will be security issued past June 2020.
 You can bet on that.
 Attacks are the most successful when placed on old software.
 That’s why it’s good to update frequently (everything!
 Not just Magento)

 I get it.
 You’re about to spend some money on migrating or building a store on Magento 2.
 You want to know what’s so new, what do you get.
 Who cares about PHP 7.1 it’s the developer’s job to handle that stuff.

-Before making a short list about what’s new, we must talk about speed.
+Before making a shortlist about what’s new, we must talk about speed.
 Store speed affects sales big time.
-2 seconds loading time can increase or decrease your number of sales a lot.
+2 seconds of loading time can increase or decrease your sales number a lot.
 And all the metrics with it (bounce rate, exit rate, conversion rate, yada yada).